meteorhacks/cluster/README.md

 # Register a service to the cluster
-export CLUSTER_ENDPOINT_URL="a direct url to the instance" export CLUSTER_BALANCER_URL="balancer URL, if this is a balancer" #optional export CLUSTER_SERVICE="serviceName"
+export CLUSTER_ENDPOINT_URL="a direct url to the instance" export CLUSTER_SERVICE="serviceName"

+export CLUSTER_BALANCER_URL="balancer URL, if this is a balancer" #optional export CLUSTER_UI_SERVICE="ui-service-name" #optional - read to the end for more info

 # Expose services to the public
 export CLUSTER_PUBLIC_SERVICES="service1, service2"